Irish comedic legend Dermot Morgan remembered in his most iconic "Father Ted" role.

-Today in 1952 one of Ireland's most beloved comedians, who died at the age of just 45, was born in Dún Laoghaire, south Dublin.
-He rose to fame with TV show like Scrap Saturday but it was the Chanel 4 sitcom about Irish priests, "Father Ted", that made him internationally famous.
+Today, February 28, in 1998, one of Ireland's most beloved comedians died as a result of a heart attack at the age of just 45.
+Dermot Morgan rose to fame with TV shows like Scrap Saturday but it was the Chanel 4 sitcom about Irish priests, "Father Ted", that made him internationally famous.

 Today, given the day that's in it, IrishCentral takes a look at the best life-lessons we gained from our trips to Craggy Island.